cristianmtr/fantasy_tables/README.md

 ## Adding your own tables

-There are three types of supported schemas for the tables:
+There are multiple types of supported schemas for the tables:

 1. `table`.
 Picks at random from the list provided Ex.: `ideals.table`
 2. `table2`.
 Picks at random, given distribution of probabilities.
 Ex.: `jobs_urban.table`
 3. `table3`.
 Rolls on the given table names, and provides one final result.
 Ex.: `npc_rural.table`
 4. `table_proc`.
 Choose an option by its percentage chance.
 Ex.: `races_prime.table`

+Simply add a new file with `.table` extension and with the respective header.
+See the examples mentioned.

 ## Credits